 Actors

-Refer to LRI.
+Refer to LRI section 1.11.

 Conformance to this Guide

-This implementation guide defines components that are combined into profiles to define specific conformance requirements for Electronic Laboratory Reporting to Public Health.
-These components must be combined with the LRI_GU_U profile to create a valid profile for a particular transaction.
-As of this version the Public Health component profile consists at minimum of a single component:
+This implementation guide defines elements that are combined into profiles components to define specific conformance requirements for Electronic Laboratory Reporting to Public Health.
+These profile components must be combined with the LRI_GU_RU profile to create a valid profile for a particular transaction.
+As of this version the Public Health profile component consists at minimum of a single component:

 LAB_PH_COMPONENT